 Dylan Cease has been pitching at an elite level for the White Sox.
 But he found out the Astros' offense is no joke.
 (Photo by F. Carter Smith)

-Dallas Keuchel will pitch against his "son" Lance McCullers Jr. on Sunday.
+Dallas Keuchel helped teach Lance McCullers Jr. the ways of a staff ace.
 (Photo by F. Carter Smith)

 Yordan Alvarez can hit home runs in bunches.
 (Photo by F. Carter Smith)

 Houston Astros catcher Jason Castro is a steady presence.
 (Photo by F. Carter Smith)

 Chas McCormick is swinging for impact with these Astros.
 (Photo by F. Carter Smith)